Kinshasa: Culture

-Located in Kinshasa are the National Museum and the Kinshasa Fine Arts Academy.

 Kinshasa has a flourishing music scene which, since the 1960s, has operated under the patronage of the city's elite.
 The Orchestre Symphonique Kimbanguiste, formed in 1994, began using improved musical instruments and has since grown in means and reputation.

 A pop culture ideal type in Kinshasa is the mikiliste, a fashionable person with money who has traveled to Europe.
 Adrien Mombele, a.k.a.
 Stervos Niarcos, and musician Papa Wemba were early exemplars of the mikiliste style.
 La Sape, a linked cultural trend also described as dandyism, involves wearing flamboyant clothing.

-Many Kinois have a negative view of the city, expressing nostalgia for the rural way of life, and a stronger association with the Congolese nation than with Kinshasa.